unspecific/training/BSidesDFW2022/nmap_101/README.md

 ## Goals
 - Identify what Nmap is
-- List practical uses
 - Understand what nmap can do
+- Understand how nmap works
-- Learn nmap Options
+- Learn nmap Options (the most imoprtant ones)
-- Show nmap scripting and the power of
+- Experience nmap scripting and the power of

 ## Introduction
 - What is nmap